Vimux/Binario/README.md

 hugo server
 ```

+Now you can go to [localhost:1313](http://localhost:1313) webpage and the Binario theme should be visible.

 After you make sure that **Binario** works, you may start customizing the theme.
 You can change [number of columns](#columns), activate [footer social icons](#footer-social-icons), [share buttons](#share-buttons) and much more.

 ## Configuration

 Hugo uses the `config.toml`, `config.yaml`, or `config.json` (if found in the site root) as the default site config file.
-Here is Binario configuration example in TOML with theme-specific config params:
+Here is Binario configuration example in TOML with all available theme-specific config params:

 ### Config.toml example